Skip to main content

 Notebook support

-You may use Pyrefly with Jupyter notebooks in Jupyter Lab, via the jupyterlab-lsp extension.
-Pyrefly will appear on the list of automatically-detected language servers.
+Pyrefly provides language services for Jupyter notebooks directly in VS Code and also in Jupyter Lab.
+In Jupyter Lab, once you install the jupyterlab-lsp extension, and Pyrefly will appear on the list of automatically-detected language servers.

 Notebook support is experimental.
 Please report any bugs on our Github.